 Mitral valve regurgitation can be acute or chronic.
 With the acute condition, the valve suddenly becomes leaky.
 In this case, the heart doesn’t have time to adapt to the leak in the valve.
-In the chronic form, the valve gradually becomes leakier.
-The heart has time to adapt to the leak.
 Symptoms with acute mitral regurgitation are often severe.
+In the chronic form, the valve gradually becomes leakier over time.
+This gives the heart time to adapt to the leak.
 With chronic mitral regurgitation, the symptoms may range from mild to severe.

-A range of medical conditions can cause mitral valve regurgitation, such as:
+A range of conditions can cause mitral valve regurgitation.
+They include:

-There are other risk factors that you can’t change.
+Some risk factors you can’t change.
 For example, some conditions that can lead to mitral valve regurgitation are partly genetic.

 Most people with chronic mitral valve regurgitation don’t notice any symptoms for a long time.
 People with mild or moderate mitral regurgitation often don’t have any symptoms.
 If the regurgitation becomes more severe, symptoms may start.
 They may be stronger and happen more often over time.
 They may include:

 Shortness of breath when lying flat